Koppari/lowmarketcap/README.md

 ## About

-LowMarketCap lets the user track cryptocurrencies with a low market capitalization.
+LowMarketCap lets the user track cryptocurrencies low market capitalizations.
 The aim is to provide a smooth searching experience for anyone who wants to easily look up relevant information on a promising blockchain project.

 ## Planned features